-With the lack the quality research that examines whether massage therapy could help alleviate back pain symptoms due to disc hernia, the best evidence we can fall back on currently is the biopsychosocial model of pain and narrative medicine.
-The principles behind them can guide therapists and patients on the best approach to less pain and disability and more independence and locus of control.
+With the lack the quality research, the best evidence we can fall back on is basic pain science and narrative medicine.
+These principles can guide therapists and patients on the best approach to less pain and disability and having more independence and locus of control.

 1. Brinjikji W, Luetmer PH, Comstock B, et al. Systematic literature review of imaging features of spinal degeneration in asymptomatic populations.
 AJNR Am J Neuroradiol.
 2015;36(4):811–816. doi:10.3174/ajnr.A4173.